SeunginLyu/SoftSys-daalloc/reports/report.md

 - [x]Learn how to design an effective library API
 - [x]Learn how to do testing and CI for a C codebase

-We have made significant progress towards meeting these initial goals as demonstrated in our project status section.
+We have made significant progress towards meeting these initial goals as demonstrated in our final project status section.

 ## Project Status (as of March 26):